My 127ms page load WordPress Speed Up Optimisation Blueprint

 Parent theme installation

-I logged into my WP admin, navigated to themes, clicked add new and uploaded the parent theme.
+I logged into my WP admin, navigated to themes, clicked add new and activated the Twenty Nineteen theme.

 Something you should know about the WP Engine cache